alinnert/mana/packages/mana-website/src/docs/controllers/README.md

 title: Controllers - Overview
 ---

-# Getting started
+# Controllers - Overview

+## Create the controller

 Let's create a simple counter component.
 It displays a number and two buttons to increment or decrement that number by the value of `1`.
 It also lets you define an initial value.

-## Create the controller

-This example uses the upcomming Vue reactivity RFC to track the current value.
-You can use whichever method you prefer.

 ~~~ js
 import { defineController } from '@mana/controllers'